 - Follow this system for the second row and then join the two rows together once finished.

-- Continue to do this until you fill the area as desired.
+- Continue to do this until you fill the area.

-Now you’ve fitted your new luxury vinyl tiles, there’s just one more thing left to install to ensure you achieve that perfect finish – door bars.
-Door bars serve to join different flooring types across door thresholds neatly, and can really make a difference.
+Now you’ve fitted your new luxury vinyl, there’s just one more thing left to install to ensure you achieve that perfect finish – door bars.
+Door bars join different flooring types across door thresholds neatly and can really make a difference to your final look.

 How to fit a door bar